 For security reasons, a session time-out is installed that will automatically log the user out of myHelsana after a certain period of inactivity, whereupon they will need to sign in again to use the facility.

-Helsana makes no warranty that access to the myHelsana portal will be uninterrupted or error-free, that defects will be corrected, or that viruses or other harmful components will not be transmitted in connection with customers’ use of the site.
-Helsana does not accept any liability for indirect loss or damage and consequential loss or damage, in particular loss of profits, loss or damage as a result of data downloads, or reputational damage.
+Considerable care and attention are invested in the content of the myHelsana portal.
+Helsana cannot, however, accept any liability for the accuracy and completeness of the data and information it provides and exchanges.
+Helsana makes no warranty that access to the myHelsana portal will be error-free, that defects will be corrected, or that viruses or other harmful components will not be transmitted in connection with customers’ use of the site.
+Helsana accepts no liability to the extent permitted by law.
+In particular, Helsana accepts no liability for direct or indirect loss or damage and consequential loss or damage, such as loss of profits, loss or damage as a result of data from downloads or reputational damage.

-For more information on data protection please see www.helsana.ch/data-protection.
+For more information on data protection, please see www.helsana.ch/data-protection.

 Helsana Insurance Company Ltd

-Active-Assets A2 GmbH
+Active Assets A2 GmbH

 Helsana may use myHelsana to advertise its own products or those of partners and place links to partner websites.